MicrosoftEdge/magic-mirror-demo/README.md

 Please see the [assembly process section](.github/ASSEMBLY.md).

-##Installing the app
+##Installing the apps

-Once the mirror is assembled and wired up, you can install the Magic Mirror app on your Raspberry Pi (RP).
-Don't worry if you don't have a PC, you can also do it with a Mac.
+You have to deploy two Hosted Web apps (HWA).
+The first HWA allows you to create your profile and is meant to run on your desktop.
+The second HWA powers the Magic Mirror UI that runs on the Raspberry Pi 2/3.

 ###Deploying on a PC